 Spring is just right for giving your home a new look and a fresh start.
-Founded in 2004, this world’s largest online shop specialised in Nordic design can provide you with a lot of ideas on how to enhance the beauty and function of your home with a Nordic twist.
+Founded in 2004, this world’s largest online shop specialised in Nordic design can provide you a lot of ideas on how to enhance the beauty and function of your home with a Nordic twist.

 The shop picks the best lifestyle design products from both iconic and less-known brands and spreads them across the globe to over 180 countries.
 For inspiration, have a gander at Design Stories, Finnish Design Shop’s own online magazine.